TitusLee2000/Discord-Bot-Documentation/docs/index.md

 - Working knowledge of Python - you are expected to be able to make a basic program.
 - User have a good standing Discord account - the good standing is required to access more feature for Discord API.
 - User is using a Windows Operating System.
--

 ## Task Overview
 Here are the following tasks that our guide will help walk you through:

 - Make a discord bot
 - Start simple discord bot program
 -

 ## Conventions

 - Images will be annotated with red boxes to highlight key information to pay attentions
-- All steps will be numbered sequentially
-- code will be displayed in code blocks to view with note explain
+- code will be displayed in code blocks to view with notes explain
     below:
     ```
     [insert code here].
     ```
+    a. [insert note for code].

 ## Messages and Notes